C06A/multiColorRainbow3DPrint/README.md

 7. Instead of copy-paste the same code for each color, let's define the pairs of color and radius and use them in the loop
 8. Another way to build solids is to use 3D shape functions.
 For the clouds let's use cylinder
+9. Each cloud built off a set of cylinders.
+Let's also define the pairs of radius and coordinates of base center for each cylinder and loop over collection of them.
+All values here defined relative to the radius of the rainbow and will scale with later